doughty247/belladonna-play/README.md

 3. **Build and Test** - Integrate the SDK interface in development mode
 4. **Contact for Runtime** - Reach out for commercial runtime licensing
 5. **Deploy with Confidence** - Launch with full DRM and anti-cheat protection

+## FAQ

+### Platform Support

+**Q: What platforms are currently supported?**
+A: Belladonna Play currently supports **Linux** (x86_64).
+The SDK interface compiles and runs on Linux systems, and the commercial runtime library is available for Linux production deployments.

+**Q: When will Windows support be available?**
+A: Windows support is **highly prioritized** and planned for the next major release.
+Our Hardware Abstraction Layer (HAL) architecture is specifically designed to enable rapid cross-platform deployment, making Windows implementation straightforward once development resources are allocated.

+**Q: Will macOS be supported?**
+A: macOS support is planned for future releases following Windows implementation.
+The HAL architecture will facilitate this deployment as well.

+**Q: Can I develop on Windows and deploy on Linux?**
+A: Yes!
+The SDK interface can be used for development and testing on any platform where Rust runs.
+You can develop your integration on Windows using demo mode, then deploy to Linux for production with the runtime library.

+### Demo System

+**Q: What can I do with the demo system without a commercial license?**
+A: The demo system provides comprehensive functionality including:
+- Realistic entitlement simulation with pre-configured test users
+- Interactive threat detection demonstrations
+- Asset verification examples
+- User management and testing capabilities
+- Integration pattern validation across multiple languages

+**Q: How realistic is the demo system compared to the production runtime?**
+A: The demo system accurately simulates the behavior patterns, API responses, and integration requirements of the production runtime.
+While it doesn't provide actual DRM protection, it gives developers a complete understanding of how their integration will work in production.

+**Q: Can I ship games with just the demo system?**
+A: No, the demo system is for development and testing only.
+Production DRM and anti-cheat functionality requires the commercial Belladonna Play runtime library.

+### Integration

+**Q: What programming languages are supported?**
+A: Belladonna Play provides native integration for:
+- **Rust** - Direct SDK integration
+- **C/C++** - Through our C ABI layer
+- **Godot** - Native GDScript bindings and examples
+- **Other languages** - Any language that can interface with C libraries

+**Q: How long does integration typically take?**
+A: Basic integration can be completed in a few hours to a day using our examples and documentation.
+Complex custom integrations may take several days depending on specific requirements.

+**Q: Do you provide integration support?**
+A: Yes!
+We offer comprehensive integration support including documentation, examples, community forums for the open-source SDK, and professional integration services for commercial runtime deployments.

+### Licensing

+**Q: How does the licensing model work?**
+A: The SDK interface is open-source (MIT License) and free to use.
+The production runtime library requires a separate commercial license with pricing based on your specific use case and deployment scale.

+**Q: Can I evaluate the system before purchasing a runtime license?**
+A: Absolutely!
+The demo system is specifically designed for comprehensive evaluation.
+You can fully validate your integration, test all features, and ensure compatibility before committing to a commercial runtime license.

+**Q: Is the source code for the runtime available?**
+A: The runtime library is closed-source to maintain security effectiveness.
+However, the complete SDK interface, integration patterns, and examples are open-source to ensure transparency in the integration process.

+### Technical

+**Q: What are the system requirements?**
+A: Minimum requirements:
+- **Development:** Rust 1.70+, C/C++ compiler
+- **Runtime (Linux):** Linux kernel 4.15+, x86_64 architecture
+- **Memory:** 64MB RAM for SDK operations
+- **Storage:** 10MB for SDK interface, additional space for runtime library

+**Q: Does Belladonna Play impact game performance?**
+A: The SDK interface has minimal performance impact.
+The commercial runtime is optimized for production gaming with negligible performance overhead in normal operation.

+**Q: How do I get help if I encounter issues?**
+A: Multiple support channels are available:
+- **GitHub Issues** - For SDK interface bugs and feature requests
+- **Documentation** - Comprehensive integration guides and API references
+- **Community Forums** - Developer discussions and community help
+- **Commercial Support** - Professional support for runtime license holders

 ---